zacjones93/egghead-instructor-101-guide/all_sections.md

 * **???**: You're smart and creative, and definitely not limited to any of the above.
 If you've got an idea, let's hear it!

+# Course publishing

+When a lesson is a part of a course, approving it does not add it to the publishing queue; instead, the lesson is held in an approved state with the rest of the lessons in the course until the entire course is published.
+Although lessons inside a course can still be force published before the course is released, we normally wait to publish them together so that your course hype goes through the roof 💪.

+When your course is getting close to completion, the amazing egghead illustrators will start creating your custom course artwork.
+Once your course is complete, has been approved by a member of the egghead team, and has course artwork complete, it will be published; this generally takes a few weeks, but the timeframe depends on how many other courses are in progress.
+When a course is published, it gets the special treatment of an email announcement sent by Joel to all ~200k of the egghead subscribers 👏.
+This means huge exposure for you; it's pretty awesome.

 ## The Course Proposal